Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: KV-Cloak: A Lightweight KV-cache Defense

-where $K^m = KM$ represents the KV-cache generated by the inference process using the fused model weights.
-It is crucial to control the range of the rotation and scaling factors within the matrix $M$ to ensure that the additive mask $A$ can still reliably embed its positional information via the outlier mechanism.
+To satisfy this commutativity constraint, we structurally design $M_1$ as a invertible block-diagonal matrix composed of $2\times2$ rotation-scaling sub-matrices, analogous to the structure of RoPE (detailed in Appendix~\ref{app:commute_with_RoPE}).
+Additionally, we constrain $M_2$ to be a random invertible rotation-scaling matrix and calibrate the scaling factors of both matrices.
+This ensures that after the transformation with mask $A$, the padding tokens remain statistically distinguishable as outliers for implicit key recovery.

+\partitle{Offline Computation and Online Efficiency} Consequently, the obfuscation operators are fully fused into the attention layer parameters offline.
+The new pre-computed weights are:

+During online inference, the KV-Cloak obfuscation is applied to the cache generated by these fused weights:

-With this optimization, the online computational overhead is drastically reduced.
-The matrix multiplication with $M$ is now part of the offline weight preparation.
-The online cost for obfuscating and de-obfuscating one KV-cache block is now dominated by the multiplications with $S, \hat{P}, S^{-1}$, totaling approximately $b^3 + 2b^2d$ floating-point operations.
-For the LLaMA-3.1-8B example ($b=16, d=128, D=4096$), this overhead is merely $0.83\%$ of the cost of re-computing the KV-cache block, rendering the performance impact minimal.
-Detailed analysis can be found in Appendix~\ref{sec:performance_analysis}.
+By eliminating explicit online matrix multiplications with $M$, the cost for protecting one KV-cache block is reduced to the multiplications with $S$, $\hat{P}$, and $S^{-1}$.
+This totals approximately $b^3 + 2b^2d$ floating-point operations.
+For an LLaMA-3.1-8B instance ($b=16, d=128, D=4096$), this overhead represents merely \textbf{0.83\%} of the KV-cache re-computation cost (detailed in Appendix~\ref{sec:performance_analysis}), verifying that KV-Cloak achieves robust security with minimal performance impact.